Best triathlon wheels: Top TT wheelsets for your road bike or time trial bike

 Reasons to avoid

 The rim is aero optimised for tyres up to 28mm wide.
-It's light too at 980g claimed weight.
-Inside the shell there are 24 spokes, which allows AeroCoach to maintain its patent pending aero wheel profile, which it says that they also improve comfort over solid wheel construction.
+It's light too, at 980g claimed weight.
+Inside the shell, there are 24 steel spokes, which allow AeroCoach to maintain its patent-pending aero wheel profile, while it says that the internal spokes also improve comfort over solid wheel construction.

 Specifications